ceph/ceph/doc/install/manual-deployment.rst

 All Ceph clusters require at least one monitor, and at least as many OSDs as copies of an object stored on the cluster.
 Bootstrapping the initial monitor(s) is the first step in deploying a Ceph Storage Cluster.
-Monitor deployment also sets important criteria for the entire cluster, such as the number of replicas for pools, the number of placement groups per OSD, the heart beat intervals, whether authentication is required, etc. Most of these values are set by default, so it's useful to know about them when setting up your cluster for production.
+Monitor deployment also sets important criteria for the entire cluster, such as the default number of object  replicas in a pool, the number of placement groups per OSD, the heart beat intervals, whether authentication is required, etc. Ceph sets most of these values by default, but it's useful to know about frequently overridden settings when setting up your cluster for production.

 Following the same configuration as `Installation (Quick)`_, we will set up a cluster with ``node1`` as  the monitor node, and ``node2`` and ``node3`` for